The Best Radon Detector to Make Your Home Safer

 Active Radon Detectors

-Active radon detectors require energy and continuously monitor radon levels, giving you continuous data.
-Most of them have digital readings, which can warn homeowners of the dangers of real-time fluctuations in radon levels.
+Active radon detectors require power and continuously monitor radon levels, providing real-time data.
+Most have digital readings that can warn homeowners about dangerous fluctuations in radon levels.

 Continuous Radon Monitors (CRM): These electronic devices continuously monitor Radon levels and provide immediate feedback.
 Professionals frequently use them to conduct detailed evaluations.